Amorydev/DepartmentStore/README.md

 # Department Store
+People are increasingly interested in online shopping in the 4.0 era and choose this method to save time, effort, competitive prices,...

 ## Which API are you using 🤔
 I'm using this API in Android Application : https://amorytech.io.vn/banhang This is an API written by me in PHP language.
 Use to call the database that I store.

 ## Architecture 🏛

 **Model - View - ViewModel (MVVM)** is the industry recognized software architecture pattern that overcomes all drawbacks of MVP and MVC design patterns.
 MVVM suggests separating the data presentation logic(Views or UI) from the core business logic part of the application
 ![Screenshot](https://miro.medium.com/v2/resize:fit:1400/format:webp/0*mwVSPyoOCFtSufKh.png)

 ## Libraries 🛠
 ![Screenshot](https://anteelo.com/wp-content/uploads/2021/05/Android-libraries.jpg)
 - [Kotlin](https://github.com/JetBrains/kotlin) -> The Kotlin Programming Language.